ElektraInitiative/libelektra/doc/decisions/error_semantics.md

 Provide guidelines in the form as tutorials, covering:

 - that any not understood metadata (e.g. types), should lead to an error
+- that wrong specifications, like `kdb meta-set /tests/ipaddr/ipv4 check/ipaddr ipv8` should be rejected
 - if the value does not confirm **exactly** to the specified type, an error should be emitted (e.g. only `0` or `1` as boolean)
 - anything else that is beyond the capabilities of a plugin, should lead to an error, e.g.: